Visual LANSA for Web Development

 - LANSA's tools are designed for building Web applications for business

-- They automate many of the development tasks
+- Automate many of the development tasks

-- They reduce the ongoing application maintenance workload
+- Reduce the ongoing application maintenance workload

 Being able to develop or change Web applications quickly is essential for companies who need a fast response to changing business conditions.
 LANSA's development tools focus on business needs and are designed to build database driven Web applications quickly.

 Ongoing maintenance of applications is reduced as data definitions, business rules and algorithms are centralized in a metadata repository.
 This reduces development effort for both new applications and ongoing maintenance because the meta data is defined outside the program code.
-If any of the definitions or rules need to be changed, you only have to make that change in one place and it applies to all of your applications.
+If any of the definitions or rules need to be changed, you only have to make that change in one place and it applies to all of your programs.

 Web applications are complex, consisting of multiple parts, and using many technologies.
 Moreover, the technologies are subject to constant evolution or replacement.
 Keeping up with technological change can be a distraction for developers, diverting them away from projects that contribute to business outcomes such as more sales and/or reduced costs.
 LANSA insulates developers from the underlying Web technologies.
 Developers do not need know about these technologies as they are automatically implemented by LANSA.